minhanhvu/portfolio-optimization/README.md

 # 🧬Portfolio Optimization

+### 🪶Context
+Imagine after spending years pursuing 2 Economics degrees, you finally come to a point of "This is it!
+Enough preaching, I am ready to put my life at risk".
+Armed with the modest savings the internship in Berlin, you open a micro business.
+Now you find yourself in a pickle, trying to figure out where to wisely allocate your hard-earned money.
+You reside in a sunny beach city, so selling icecream seems tempting.
+But like every fresh broke graduate, you worry about your loss of income on the rainy days, so why not add umbrella stocks for extra security?
+But how much should you invest in icecream as opposed to umbrellas so that the return can at least afford your rent and some extra coffee for your dates.
+And if you are confident in your business discernment

+Portfolio optimization in financial investment is process that answer similar questions as above, how to best allocate your assets given a set of constraints (

+While the focus of portfolio optimization is to find the best allocation given a set of constraints, what may be considered the best portfolio can go beyond traditional risk-return tradeoffs.
+Quantitative researchers and portfolio managers might also want to add diversification techniques, perform an optimization that minimizes tracking error, or find a portfolio that equalizes the risk contribution of the assets in the portfolio.
+### Process

+###

+### Key learnings

 ### 💡Findings
 __1. Time series analysis__
 >The rates of return of XVZ were negatively corelated to EXX5.DE and IUS3.DE and the negativity were three times intensified during the pandemic period.